 If you know a hurricane is coming, be proactive and plan ahead, the CDC says.
 Fill up your evacuation vehicle’s gas tank early, fill up containers and water bottles with clean water, and get your emergency kit ready.
 Board up your windows and doors.
 Move large items that could damage your home (grills, bikes, etc.) into a sheltered area.
 After you take all the precautions, check the news for evacuation orders or stay-at-home orders.

 When you hear an evacuation order, do not delay.
 That is the time to get out.
 As we mentioned above, hurricanes generally come with some sort of warning, meaning if you heed evacuation orders promptly, you might be able to avoid driving through the most treacherous conditions.
 So, what should you do if a hurricane is approaching while driving to evacuate?

 - Be prepared for traffic.
 There will be a lot of people leaving town, but you should stick to recommended evacuation routes, according to the CDC.
 Other routes could become blocked off or flooded as the storm moves in.

 - Watch out for water and wind gusts.
-When such a powerful storm is headed your direction, there’s a chance you’ll encounter strong wind gusts or rain, even if the storm hasn’t made landfall yet.
+When such a powerful storm is headed in your direction, there’s a chance you’ll encounter strong wind gusts or rain, even if the storm hasn’t made landfall yet.
 Powerful wind gusts can cause larger vehicles to flip and small cars to be pushed around.
 Drive defensively just in case, and if you encounter any roads that are beginning to flood, turn to an alternate route!